 Supervisory Board Members

-Dirk Jan van den Berg (1953)
+Dirk Jan van den Berg (1953), chairman

 Dirk Jan van den Berg joined the Supervisory Board in 2016.
-Mr Van den Berg is currently Chair of the Executive Board of Sanquin Blood Supply, a foundation that runs the national blood bank system, operates a fully commercial pharmaceutical plant and conducts major research programs on blood related topics.
-He is also Vice-Chairman of the Supervisory Board of Gasunie, member of the Governing Board of the European Institute for Innovation and Technology, and a member of many (international) academic and international policy advisory boards.
+Mr. Van den Berg is the Chairman of the umbrella organization of ten health insurers in The Netherlands (Zorgverzekeraars Nederland), Chair of the Supervisory Board of the Dutch Research Council (NWO), Vice-Chairman of the Supervisory Board of Gasunie, member of the Governing Board of the European Institute for Innovation and Technology, and a member of many (international) academic and international policy advisory boards.

 Dirk Jan Van den Berg was Chair of the Executive Board of Sanquin Blood Supply (2015-2020) and before that he was the President of Delft University of Technology (2008-2015), which he joined after many years at the Netherlands Ministry of Foreign Affairs.
 He served as the Dutch Ambassador to China and Mongolia (2005-2008), as The Netherlands Permanent Representative to the United Nations (2001-2005) in New York and has been the Secretary-General of the ministry for an extended period of time (1992-2001).
 Between 1980 and 1992 he held several positions at the Ministry of Economic Affairs, lastly as Deputy Director General for Industry.